swainrb/summoner/README.md

 mix run --no-halt
 ```

+Riot games developer key is taken in from system environment variables as `RIOT_GAMES_TOKEN`

 Takes input at the console.
-The region is taken in as the "platform" and the greater region as well as subdomains will be resolved from that.
+The region is taken in as the "platform" and the greater region as well as
+subdomains will be resolved from that.

+To run with iex you will need to use the `UserInputFake` with the summoner name and platform placed in there
+and swap that module into `user_input_instance()` in `ParticipantsFake`.